UCD-193AB-ws24/Wirecracker/CONTRIBUTING.md

     git push
     ```

-    For more info on working with fixup commits see [here](./contributing-docs/using-fixup-commits.md).
+    For more info on working with fixup commits see [here](https://github.com/angular/angular/blob/main/contributing-docs/using-fixup-commits.md#about-fixup-commits).

 That's it!
 Thank you for your contribution!

 ##### Updating the commit message

-A reviewer might often suggest changes to a commit message (for example, to add more context for a change or adhere to our [commit message guidelines][commit-message-guidelines]).
+A reviewer might often suggest changes to a commit message (for example, to add more context for a change or adhere to our [commit message guidelines](#commit).
 In order to update the commit message of the last commit on your branch:

 1. Check out your branch: